 Lacto-fermented ginger ale

-Homemade ginger ale is a beverage that’s rich in probiotics and better than the bottled ones available in the market as they aren’t fermented and might have additives too.
+Another kombucha alternative is a homemade ginger ale, a beverage that’s rich in probiotics and better than the bottled ones available in the market as they aren’t fermented and might contain additives too.
 Ginger is known to have many health benefits, hence, making your own ginger ale can also prove beneficial especially since there won’t be artificial flavouring and preservatives.

 Ginger is known to have antioxidant effects.
 It reduces inflammation and relieves upset stomach and nausea that’s related to stomach flu, morning sickness and severe migraines.
 It may also help in lowering the blood pressure thereby reducing the risk of heart disease.

-A lacto-fermented ginger ale can be made at home easily for which you need water, organic cane sugar, ginger root and whey or water kefir.
+Lacto-fermented ginger ale is a great kombucha alternative that can be made at home easily; all you need is water, organic cane sugar, ginger root and whey or water kefir.

 - Boil approximately four inches of grated ginger root with three litres of water on a high flame for about three minutes.